Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ## Database

-> _"A representation of facts or ideas in a formalized manner capable of being
-> communicated or manipulated by some process"_
+> _"A representation of facts or ideas in a formalized manner capable of being communicated or manipulated by some process."_
 >
 > ― Definition for the word "Data" in Oxford Languages